 Narrator: As Michael Collins orbits the Moon he continues to talk to Mission Control about where he is looking.
-Everyone hopes to pinpoint the coordinates where the Eagle Lunar Module--the LM--landed, but it's been difficult.
+Everyone hopes to pinpoint the coordinates where the Eagle Lunar Module--the LM--landed.
 Meanwhile, astronauts Neil Armstrong and Buzz Aldrin go through their checklists, eventually testing out their microphones and television signals.